Ee-Cs/CurrencyAccounts/README.md

 The National Bank client service method:
 <a href="https://github.com/Ee-Cs/CurrencyAccounts/blob/main/src/main/java/kp/services/ExchangeRateService.java#L38">
 kp.services.ExchangeRateService::getExchangeRate</a>.<br/>
-The National Bank <a href="http://api.nbp.pl/api/exchangerates/rates/a/usd/">exchange rates endpoint</a>
+The National Bank <a href="http://api.nbp.pl/api/exchangerates/rates/a/usd/">
+exchange rates endpoint</a> used in this application.
 </p>
 <hr>
 <h3>❷ The tests</h3>
 <p>
 The <a href="https://github.com/Ee-Cs/CurrencyAccounts/tree/main/src/test/java/kp">
-tests</a>.<br>
-The controller tests use JUnit Jupiter and MockMvc.
+test classes</a>.<br>.
+They use JUnit Jupiter and MockMvc.
 </p>
 <p>
-Application tests executed in IntelliJ IDEA<br/>
+The screenshot of the application tests executed in IntelliJ IDEA<br/>
 <img alt="" src="docs/images/ScreenshotTests.png"/>
 </p>
 <p>
-Test scenario executed in Postman
+The screenshot of the test scenario executed in Postman.
 </p>
 <p>
 1. Creating the account:<br/>